feuji-testing-frameworks/selenium-python-framework/README.md

-Project Name
+# Project Name

-#Selenium-Python-Framework

-Description
+## Description

 This project is a combination of UI, API, and mobile automation tests using Python-Selenium in the Pytest framework.
 It includes tests for various functionalities across different platforms.

-Prerequisites
+## Prerequisites

 Before running the tests, make sure you have the following installed:

-Python (version 3.12.1)
+- Python (version 3.12.1)

-Android Studio( 2023.2.1)
+- Android Studio( 2023.2.1)

-Appium(2.5.2)
+- Appium(2.5.2)

-Appium Inspector(2024.2.2)
+- Appium Inspector(2024.2.2)
+- IDE (PyCharm, VSCode, etc.)

+Additionally, ensure you have the following setup:

+1. **Clone the Project**: Clone the project repository from GitHub using the following command:

 IDE (PyCharm, VSCode, etc.)